anton-jeran/AV-RIR/README.md

-# AV-RIR: Audio-Visual Room Impulse Response Estimation
+# AV-RIR: Audio-Visual Room Impulse Response Estimation (CVPR 2024)

 The inference code of our AV-RIR without CRIP.
 We provide two versions of our network optimized for RIR estimation and Speech enhancement.
 We also provide test samples to run the inference code.